Do you wonder how intermittent fasting works in your body? Here is the science-backed answer!

 Thus, intermittent fasting ends the body’s storage mode, emptying carbohydrate stores and ultimately burning body fat for energy.

-This fat burning process is called ketosis and, contrary to many myths, is a natural mechanism that has ensured our species’ survival.
+This fat-burning process is called ketosis and, contrary to many myths, is a natural mechanism ensuring our species’ survival.

 Thus, the body stores fat for a reason.
 When food is scarce, such as formerly in winter or today during fasting, the human body can live off body fat.

 Due to elevated insulin levels, constant eating blocks the enzyme breaking down body fat (Meijssen et al. 20011).

-Therefore, conventional calorie restriction can lead to weight loss in the short term but to fat gain in the long run (Fothergill et al. 20162).
+Therefore, conventional calorie restriction can lead to weight loss in the short term but fat gain in the long run (Fothergill et al. 20162).

 Accordingly, a study of 76,704 overweight men and 99,791 overweight women showed that 99.5% could not lose weight by restricting calories (Flides et al. 20153).

 Thus, obesity is a hormonal, not a caloric imbalance.

-Since not only carbohydrates but also proteins stimulate insulin secretion, constant eating prevents weight loss.
+Since carbohydrates and proteins stimulate insulin secretion, constant eating prevents weight loss.

 Since we know that prolonged fasting burns fat more efficiently, why should we fast for 16 hours?